Author Series Information

 A video of the event will be available to member schools for future use.

-The school will receive a class set of 25 copies of North (totaling 25 books) and additional copies can be ordered at a greatly reduced price.
+The school will receive a class set of 25 copies of The Light Pirate (totaling 25 books) and additional copies can be ordered at a greatly reduced price.

 We welcome any and all schools to become a part of the DLPP Author Series.
 If you know of other teachers throughout the area, please have them contact us.